The 40th Nicol-Brown Amateur Invitational

 The Piobaireachd Society has donated a one-year membership to each competitor.

-Andrew Berthoff (Ontario) has donated a one-year pipes|drums subscription to each competitor.
+Andrew Berthoff (Ontario) has donated a two-year pipes|drums subscription to each competitor.

 Sean Somers (Alberta) has donated a copy of The Out West Collection for each competitor.